 The programs outlined on this page are comprehensive of what the state of Mississippi has to offer.
 However, there are also programs that are available on a national level that are not covered on this webpage.
 When researching your options for senior care, it is vital to explore all avenues in order to find the most appropriate program for the given circumstances.
 In order to assist in your search for nationwide assistance, make sure to use our invaluable Resource Locator Tool.

-Mississippi residents can expect to pay an average hourly rate of $17.50 for home care throughout the state.
+Mississippi residents can expect to pay an average hourly rate of $17.75 (in 2018) for home care throughout the state.
 Regardless of your geographic location within the state, the hourly average is fairly consistent.
-As with the cost of assisted living, the Gulfport-Biloxi area offers the most affordable hourly rate at $17.
-Hattiesburg’s average hourly rate for is right on par with the state average at $17.50 / hour.
-The Jackson-Ridgeland area is just slightly more costly with an average hourly rate of $18.50.
+As with the cost of assisted living, the Gulfport-Biloxi area offers the most affordable hourly rate at $17.25.
+Hattiesburg’s average hourly rate for assisted living is right on par with the state average at $17.75 / hour.
+The Jackson-Ridgeland area is just slightly more costly with an average hourly rate of $18.75.
 Home health care, provided by health care professionals, is also available and is ideal for those who require in-home health care services.
-On average, this type of care costs $1.50 to $2.50 more an hour than non-medical home care.
+On average, this type of care costs $1.75 to $2.75 more an hour than non-medical home care.